 Their favorite parts of the day were riding the bus, eating lunch and recess.
 I asked them if they were getting to play with others a lot more now that they were in school and they both said no. When I asked them who they play with at recess they said they play with each other.
 They knew plenty of kids, since there are kids in their class from our neighborhood, our church and also from when they were in cub scouts last year.
 They were excited to see kids that they knew but they still played with each other at recess.

 They really had mixed feelings about school all week.
 They talked about things they liked and things they didn't like.
-I think they really liked that they got to experience it, although N ended up wetting his bed one night and wetting his pants one day (at home after school) so I have a feeling he was a bit stressed about it.
+I think they really liked that they got to experience it, although Nick was showing definite signs of stress.
 When we told them we had decided to go back to homeschooling, they both reacted about the same, which was kind of a really?
 OK and why? but not much more than that.
-Surprisingly B was the one who expressed some mixed feelings about what he would miss, after telling us every single day that he did not want to go to public school and wanted to go back to homeschooling.
-N never really said anything about what he would miss and I think he was secretly relieved, and in the end both of them ended up saying they were really glad we had decided to go back to homeschooling.
+Surprisingly Ben was the one who expressed some mixed feelings about what he would miss, after telling us every single day that he did not want to go to public school and wanted to go back to homeschooling.
+Nick never really said anything about what he would miss and I think he was secretly relieved, and in the end both of them ended up saying they were really glad we had decided to go back to homeschooling.

 And that is where I need to end this book because I am getting very sleepy and we have school tomorrow!